fitzgen/rust-conf-2019/slides.md

 ???

-* I follow a few people on twitter who do microscope photography
+* I follow people on twitter who do microscope photography
-* this is a photo of Aspirin Crystals by Carol Roullard
+* this photo: Aspirin Crystals by Carol Roullard
-* you can see the regions of crystal growth where each crystal kept growing until it ran into another crystal
+    * outward growth until hits another crystal
+        * forms zone
+    * lines radiating out from center of each crystal
-* the way that each crystal is almost exploding out from its center looks like fireworks
+        * almost like exploding fireworks
+        * colorful pinwheel effect
-* I think this is _quite_ cool and I'd like to make some plotter art that is reminiscent of this
+* _quite_ cool --> like to make plotter art reminiscent of this

 ---